ctcho/Lost-and-Found/README.md

   * Item Description
   * Item Category ID

-- An odd bug: you must type in the URL path of the search page directly in order for it to actually search.
+- An odd bug: you must access the search page by typing in the URL path in order for it to actually search.
 If you click to it from another page, you can fill in the search fields, but it won't actually submit.
 I'm not sure why this is.